hindu-comm/mail_stream_indology/2016/12/Fwd_Call_for_Applica/33__Philipp_Maas.md

 Dear Colleagues,
-I herewith forward a job opening at the Ruhr University Buchum, Germany, on behalf of ​Jessie Pons.
+I herewith forward a job opening at the Ruhr University Buchum, Germany, on behalf of Jessie Pons.
 For details, please have a look at the attachments to this mail.

 With best wishes,